 Port Arthur History Plays

-The Man Who Threw a Stone, by Richard Davey.
+The Man Who Threw a Stone, by the late Richard Davey.

 As an old man, convict Dennis Collins found that a hunger strike was the only protest available to him.